-Bottles and Preparation
+Infant Bottles and Preparation

-All formula or breast milk should be provided by parents for infants until they reach 12 months of age.
-Parents will bring in all bottles needed for the day, prepared, and with all nipples/straws attached and ready to be placed in the warmer.
-This reduces spills, and avoids the risk of contamination.
-Both formula and breast milk should be prepared at home and poured into individual bottles in the amount of ounces you want to use for each feeding.
-All bottles should be labeled with permanent labels (not with Sharpie) to deter the mix-up of bottles.
-You may purchase silicone bands or permanent adhesive labels for your bottles (see links below).
+- All formula or breast milk should be provided by parents for infants until they reach 12 months of age. - Parents will bring in all bottles needed for the day, prepared, and with all nipples/straws attached and ready to be placed in the warmer.
+This reduces spills, and avoids the risk of contamination. - Both formula and breast milk should be prepared at home and poured into individual bottles in the amount of ounces you want to use for each feeding. - There should be no additives to infant bottles, including but not limited to juice, medicine, or rice cereal, as cereal is considered a choking hazard.
+Please speak to a director if you feel you need an exception to this.